peterhurford/yagpi2/README.md

 ## YAGPI2 (Yet Another GitHub - Pivotal Integration) <a href="https://travis-ci.org/peterhurford/yagpi2"><img src="https://img.shields.io/travis/peterhurford/yagpi2.svg"></a> <a href="https://github.com/peterhurford/yagpi2/tags"><img src="https://img.shields.io/github/tag/peterhurford/yagpi2.svg"></a>

 I did a lot of Googling and found about three dozen different ways to connect GitHub and Pivotal Tracker.
 This includes very popular choices like the Pivotal Tracker GitHub webhook and Zapier.
+I didn't like any of them.
+So I made my own!

 ## Workflow Automation